RichardVN/Hogwarts-Wizarding-Portal/README.md

 ### Disclaimer
 (This website is not endorsed or supported directly or indirectly with Warner Bros.
 Entertainment, JK Rowling, Pottermore, or any of the official Harry Potter trademark/right holders.
 It is used purely for non-commercial purposes only.)
 ## Techonologies Used:
-Frontend: CSS3, HTML5, Javascript, Jinja2, Bootstrap4
+Frontend: CSS3, HTML5, Javascript, Jinja2, Bootstrap

 Backend: Python(Flask), SQLAlchemy ORM

 Database: PostgreSQL
 ## Features
 - Full CRUD (Create, Read, Update, Delete) for Professors, Students, Classes, and Houses entities.